 12.3.2.4 Minimum requirement for L1 indication

-When the radio link quality on all the RS resources in set is worse than Qout_LR, layer 1 of the UE shall send a beam failure instance indication to the higher layers.
+When the radio link quality on all the RS resources in set is worse than Qout_LR, layer 1 of the IAB-MT shall send a beam failure instance indication to the higher layers.
 A layer 3 filter may be applied to the beam failure instance indications as specified in TS 38.331 [15].

 The beam failure instance evaluation for the RS resources in set shall be performed as specified in clause 6 in TS 38.213 [10].
 Two successive indications from layer 1 shall be separated by at least TIndication_interval_BFD.